arturadams/new/README.md

 ## Environment Variables

-The API uses PostgreSQL when the `DATABASE_URL` environment variable is provided.
-If this variable is omitted **or contains anything other than a valid PostgreSQL connection string**, requests are served from an in-memory store instead of a database.
+The API requires the `DATABASE_URL` environment variable to be set to a valid PostgreSQL connection string.
+The application will throw an error on startup if this variable is missing or malformed.

 ```bash